Sumboard

 Domo's strength becomes overhead for product teams.
 The platform excels at centralized data governance, extensive data connectors, and sophisticated business intelligence workflows.
 For a Fortune 500 company with dedicated BI analysts, these capabilities justify the investment.

-For a SaaS product team trying to ship customer-facing analytics, you're maintaining an enterprise BI platform when you need clean, embeddable dashboards.
+For a SaaS product team trying to ship a customer-facing analytics product, you're maintaining an enterprise BI platform when you need clean, embeddable dashboards.

 The feature bloat is real.
-Domo markets 1,000+ pre-built connectors and extensive ETL capabilities.
+Domo markets an extensive pre-built connector library and ETL capabilities.
 If you're building embedded analytics, you already have your data infrastructure.
 You don't need Domo's data warehouse, you need a visualization and embedding layer that works with your existing stack.

-For SaaS teams with lean budgets and aggressive growth targets, spending $50K-$100K+ annually on analytics infrastructure doesn't align with embedded analytics economics.
+For SaaS teams with lean budgets and aggressive growth targets, committing to analytics infrastructure you cannot price before a sales call doesn't align with embedded analytics economics.

 If you're evaluating embedded analytics alternatives to Domo, focus on what matters for customer-facing use cases rather than enterprise BI capabilities.